pulumi/pulumi/developer-docs/architecture/resource-registration.md

 ## The Step Generator

-The step generator is responsible for processing `RegisterResourceEvent`s from the resource monitor.
+The _step generator_ is responsible for processing `RegisterResourceEvent`s from the [resource monitor].
 The generator implements the core logic that determines which actions to take in order to drive the actual state of a resource to its desired state as represented by the input properties in its `RegisterResourceEvent`.
 In order to simplify reasoning about the actual state of a stack's resources, the step generator processes `RegisterResourceEvent`s